mitodl/handbook/development-process.md

     git fetch
     git merge-base CURRENT_BRANCH master
-    # 'merge-base will' give you a commit hash.
+    # 'merge-base' will give you a commit hash.
 Copy that value for this next command
     git reset --soft COMMIT_HASH
     git commit -am "YOUR_COMMIT_MESSAGE"
     # The above will cause your branch to diverge, so you'll need force-push.